mitmelon/eye-mail/README.md

 - Set environment to => production
 - Security Variables
 - System Variables
+- Backup Variables

 ### Commercial Support

-If your company requires support for a new feature or technical updates, [contact Manomite](https://manomite.net/contact) to inquire about commercial support options.
+If your company requires support for a new feature or technical support, [Contact Manomite](https://manomite.net/contact) to inquire about commercial support options.

 ## Using Eye-mail in Your Project

 Check out the [documentation](https://eyemail.manomite.net/docs).
-Eye-mail API is designed for simplicity:
+Eye-mail API is designed for simplicity.

 Please note that Eye-mail contain the update module which automatically updates Eye-mail packages and modules when its available.
-You can deactivate this settings from the config file.
+You can deactivate this settings from the config file user the system variables before completing installations.
+You can also perform this from the API.

 # Changelog